-It was like meeting an old acquaintance you hadn’t seen in a long time: someone who reminded you of a different time and place and brought a smile to your face and warmth to your heart.
+It was like meeting an old acquaintance you hadn’t seen in a long time: someone who reminds you of a different time and place and brings a smile to your face and warmth to your heart.

 It was among my late mother’s last possessions and I recognized it as soon as I saw it — a silver, slightly tarnished metal spool with 16mm black and white movie film wound tightly around it.

 Decades ago I’d asked my mom what it was.
 Her face broke into a smile when she told me: “Oh, that’s a movie of the day your father and I were married.”

 I’d never actually seen the movie since 16mm projectors were hard to come by.
 But that was then and this is now — so I found a local media company and had it digitized…

 When I finally got it back, it was emotional magic.
-I watched intently as modern-day pixels mimicked the silver halides of the old film to conjure up moving shadows of a rare sunny and windy day 65 years ago at Glasgow Cathedral.
+I watched transfixed as modern-day pixels mimicked the old film’s silver halides and conjured up moving shadows of a sunny and windy day 65 years ago at Glasgow Cathedral.
 It was my parents’ wedding day, two years before I even existed.

 I recognized the long-departed faces of grandparents, great aunts, and great uncles.
 I saw much younger versions of relatives still living today.

-At the center of it all, I saw two people with their whole lives in front of them and full of hopes and expectations for the future.
+At the center of it all, I saw two people with their whole lives still in front of them and full of hopes and expectations for the future.
 It showed a simpler time before the stresses of life resulted in heartache and divorce.

-Why are these faint, ancient shadows seemingly so important to me now?
+Why is it that these ancient, fading shadows are so important to me now?

-If it were just a random film, it would still be an interesting insight into what my hometown was like almost three-quarters of a century ago.
+Even if it were just some random film, it would still offer an interesting insight into what my hometown was like almost three-quarters of a century ago.

 But much beyond that, it was (and is) my family.
 It’s a warm and emotional connection to the people I once knew and loved and who loved me back.
 It’s the event and the relationship that was at the root of my earthly existence.